somedeveloper00/UnityHubNative.Net/README.md

 - Update projects to a Unity version of your choosing
 - Modern Fluent2 theme, including support for dark and light mode and Mica blur for Windows
 - Add an existing project to the list using the Add Existing button*
+- Create new unity projects with templates, for any modern Unity version you have installed, with the Create New button
 - *[TBA] Manage Unity licenses*
-- *[TBA] Create new unity projects with templates, for any modern Unity version you have installed, with the Create New button*

 UnityHubNative.Net does not have every feature that the official hub has, but it has most of them.
 UnityHubNative.Net serves as a shortcut to get into your projects faster.